 @massive my representation has spoken to them…I’m not backing it at all…Has NOTHING to do w/me!!
 It’s all them…

-Elf-Man’s illegal downloading lawsuits seem to be following the standard piracy litigation script established by firms like Prenda Law, which have a history of representing so-called copyright trolls.
+Elf-Man’s illegal downloading lawsuits seem to be following the standard piracy litigation script established by firms like Prenda Law, with a history of representing so-called copyright trolls.

 Elf-Man Illegal Downloading Lawsuit Features A New Plaintiff Argument

-The Elf-Man illegal downloading lawsuits include a new – and arguably whinny – plaintiff argument.
+The Elf-Man illegal downloading lawsuits include a new plaintiff argument.
 In a presumable attempt to frame the plaintiffs in a sympathetic, cash-poor light, the lawsuit specifically mentions the perception that movie people are loaded.
 It reads: